ChaseD13/UI-lab-capture/LOG.md

 - Out of Office

 ### 6/10
-- Added ability to record a video of specified frames from the **Blackfly** camera
+- Added ability to record a video of specified frames from the **Blackfly S** camera
   - Capturing at 60hz

 ### 6/11